This is our first glimpse at the final Morgan Plus 8

 Named 50th Anniversary edition, it celebrates the model's half-century, and is a swansong to the V8-powered sports car

 Each car will be individually numbered, and only 50 will be built

 The standard car will no longer be produced with the 4.8-litre BMW V8

-Set to be revealed at the Geneva motor show in March, the Plus 8 50th Anniversary Special Edition will be a more luxurious edition of the Plus 8, although the brand has revealed none of the car itself, with motorsport-inspired details and decals across the exterior.
+Set to be revealed at the Geneva motor show in March, the Plus 8 50th Anniversary Special Edition will be a more luxurious edition of the Plus 8, although the brand has revealed only small details of the car itself, with motorsport-inspired details and decals across the exterior.
 Each car will also be individually numbered.

 The limited edition will be sold through Morgan’s dealer network, although the brand hasn’t yet revealed pricing.
 It’s likely to command a premium over the standard car’s £85,461 starting price, though.

 The Plus 8 was reintroduced into the Morgan range in 2012, and since then has been atop the brand's lineup in terms of power-to-weight ratio; the light 1100kg kerb weight and 367bhp combining for a figure of 315bhp per tonne.

 It was first introduced in 1968, and was produced until 2004, powered by a Rover V8.
 Over 6000 have been produced across the model's lifetime.